amkokot/GwentVision/README.md

 # Gwent Vision

 Gwent Vision is a free, open-source Windows companion for *GWENT: The Witcher Card Game*.
-It runs alongside GWENT, uses computer vision to record cards played by an opponent, and turns those observations into a possible deck composition.
+It runs alongside Gwent, uses computer vision to record cards played by an opponent, and turns those observations into a possible deck composition.
 It also includes snapshots, optional recording, and an extended deck library.

 This is an unofficial, not-for-profit fan project made for the community.
 It is not a bot and provides no means to automate the game.

 [Download the latest Windows release](../../releases/latest) · [Open the complete interface tour](docs/SCREENSHOTS.md) · [Report a bug](../../issues/new?template=bug_report.yml) · [Request a feature](../../issues/new?template=feature_request.yml)

-## Interface tour
+## Interface

-The easiest way to understand Gwent Vision is to see how its tools fit together.
 In full-screen mode, the main in-game display contains the opponent's hypothesized deck, other highly correlated candidate cards, and a snapshot utility for keeping tabs on useful information.

 ![Gwent Vision showing the hypothesized opponent deck, candidate cards, and a selected snapshot](docs/images/live-analysis-with-snapshot.png)

 *Full-screen Live view: hypothesized opponent deck on the left, candidate cards in the center, and pinned snapshots on the right.*

 The same tools can be displayed as a single column alongside a windowed GWENT game for users without a second monitor.
-The original combined analysis layout remains available as an opt-in experimental view in Settings.

 ## Features

 ### Extended Library

 Outside of games, the Library is one of the most useful parts of Gwent Vision.
-There is no limit on the number of decks you can store, and they can be searched, filtered, grouped into related variants, and compared with ease.
+There is no limit on the number of decks you can store, and they can be easily searched and filtered.

 ![The Gwent Vision deck library](docs/images/deck-library.png)

 Deck information can be pulled from individual PlayGWENT links or spreadsheets of links and cached directly in the Library.
 If you are working from the in-game deck builder, a screen scan can move that deck into Gwent Vision.

-A deck stored in Gwent Vision can also be prepared as a PlayGWENT link on the user's account and then imported into GWENT.
-This makes it possible to handle deck building outside the game and leaves room for community-driven quality-of-life improvements.
+A deck stored in Gwent Vision can also be prepared as a PlayGWENT link on the user's account and then imported into Gwent.

 ### Snapshots and Recording

-The rightmost panel in the Live view takes fresh screen captures during a game.
+The rightmost panel in the Live view can be used to store screen captures during a game.
 This is useful for keeping track of information involving cards such as Maxii or Vial of Forbidden Knowledge without leaving the main analysis display.

 ![Gwent Vision snapshot review](docs/images/snapshot-review.png)

 *Snapshot history and the selected image remain together for quick review.*

 Optional recording can capture games for personal review or help reproduce recognition bugs.
 Recordings remain local unless the user deliberately shares them.
-Any evidence submitted publicly must first have names and other identifying information removed.

 ### Deck Recognition